This format can...

 read and write routes

-KML, the Keyhole Markup Language, is used by Keyhole and Google Earth.
+KML, the Keyhole Markup Language format, was used by Keyhole and is used by Google Earth.

-There are concepts in KML that GPSBabel can't support very well on read becuase they don't map well into other programs.
+There are concepts in KML that GPSBabel can't support very well on read because they don't map well into other programs.
 For example, KML has ideas of camera views and names and descriptions can have arbitrarily complicated HTML in them.
 KML files may have tiered "Styles" which can identify sizing info and URLs of associated icons.
-Reading such files with GPSBabel - even if your goal it to out to KML - can often have suprising results.
+Reading such files with GPSBabel - even if your goal it to write it back out as KML - can often have surprising results.
 Simple files with waypoints and paths (which GPSBabel represents internally as tracks) work fine.

 Google Earth also uses GPSBabel internally for receiver communications and several file format imports and exports.